ElektraInitiative/libelektra/doc/tutorials/namespaces.md

 ## Definition ##

-In Elektra multiple key may refer to the same part of the configuration.
+In Elektra multiple keys may refer to the same part of the configuration.
 A _namespace_ is the part of the key that refers to the key's origin (like a unique path).

 Possible sources are: